lukereding/common_garden/README.md

 ### `foraging_activity.py`

 This is the Python script that defines the program for logging foraging and activity measures.
-Note that it's written in Python 2.7 and some small tweaks are required to get it working on Python 3 (the initial commit of this file is Python 3).

-It's written with Python 2 because all my machines that run Python 3 have Python installed via `conda`, and there are some problems getting pyinstaller and conda to work well together, an issue that is apparently not resolved and not going to be resolved anytime soon.

-Run like `python common_garden.py`.
-This is equivalent to double-clicking on the common_garden icon.
+Written using Python 3; takes minimal tweaking to have it work with Python 2.
+To run, create a new conda environment with something like `conda create --name common_garden --file environment.yaml`.
+You'll have to add `conda-forge` as the your top channel with `conda config --add channels conda-forge` and you should be good to go.

 ### `foraging_activity`

 The executable to run the foraging program.
-Double click and follow the instructions.
+As far as I can tell, does not work.
+Created with Python 2.7 and PyInstaller.
+Noteably, PyInstaller and conda's Python do not play nice with each other.

 ### `make_videos.sh`
 Used to create 3 10-second videos from the 15 minute videos.
 Looks like large video files (e.g. ~15 min videos taken from an amazon fire) and extracts 5-sec videos at 1:00, 6:00, and 11:00.
 It assumes that all your videos are in a single folder with no sub-folders or directories.
 Spaces in pathnames are allowed.